Apple Watch Series 5 full review

 I used Sleep++, and it did an okay job, but it's nowhere near as accurate or comprehensive as Fitbit's Sleep Stages.
 The watch quit twice during my sleep because I didn't check the battery level.
 And when I forgot to turn on Do Not Disturb and Theatre Mode, the watch woke me up in the middle of the night.

-So you're able to use the Series 5 Apple Watch to track your sleep, but if that's your main reason for buying it, you might want to look at the Versa 2 instead.
+So you're able to use the Series 5 Apple Watch to track your sleep, but if that's your main reason for buying it, you might want to look at the Versa 2 or wait for the Series 6 instead.

 Have App Store, will travel